OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/servicenow-azure-devops-services-integration.md

 # Overview

 Best of breed tools such as ServiceNow and Azure DevOps Services (VSTS) bring richness to the enterprise ecosystem.
 The integration of ServiceNow with Azure DevOps Services (VSTS) enhances collaboration between the customer service and development teams.
 This, in turn, helps resolve the customer issues faster and gives visibility to both teams into customer priorities.
 There is no manual effort required from either of the teams to keep each other updated on the latest work status or customer expectations.
-{{SITENAME}} integrates ServiceNow and Azure DevOps Services (VSTS) bi-directionally.
+<code class="expression">space.vars.SITENAME</code> integrates ServiceNow and Azure DevOps Services (VSTS) bi-directionally.
 On this page, we will discuss the bi-directional integration of:

 <p align="center">
   <img src="../../assets/ServiceNow-Azure_DevOps_Services_entities.png" alt="ServiceNow – Azure DevOps Services entities" width="900px"/>